 Dakine if you are reading this, please be mindful when designing avalanche snow safety stuff.
 You can always unbuckle the buckles and then zip the remainder of the pack open, however even that half a second adds another second to the equation.

-This backpack is just about perfect.
-REI currently has the Dakine Blade available on Sale for $125.00.
+The Dakine Blade $125.00 backpack is almost perfect.
 After a few days of riding around with this backpack, you’ll literally forget that you are wearing a pack.
 The Dakine Blade can hold everything you need for a day in the mountains, it’s one of the most comfortable backpacks you will ever wear and last but not least it’s a Dakine.
 A brand we stand behind!